course-details-portlet

 Mer om vurdering

-The evaluation of the course will consist on a digital home exam, which will contain exercises similar to the ones discussed during the course.
+The evaluation of the course will consist on a written exam, which will contain exercises similar to the ones discussed during the course.
 Additionally, students will be required to submit 4 short assignments throughout the course, which they will need to pass in order to be allowed to take the exam.

 Forkunnskapskrav